OpenCTI-Platform/docker/README.md

 $ sudo docker service update --force service_name
 ```

-## C. How to deploy behind a reverse proxy
+## How to deploy behind a reverse proxy

 If you want to use OpenCTI behind a reverse proxy with a context path, like `https://myproxy.com/opencti`, please change the base_path configuration.